pism/pism/doc/sphinx/practical-usage.rst

 for this purpose.
 This will produce files called ``snapshots-year.nc``.
 This option is generally faster if many snapshots are needed, apparently because of the time necessary to reopen a large file at each snapshot when ``-save_split`` is not used.
 Note that tools like NCO and ``ncview`` usually behave as desired with wildcards like "``snapshots-*.nc``".

-Table tab-snapshot-opts_ lists the options related to saving snapshots of the model state.
+Table :numref:`tab-snapshot-opts` lists the options related to saving snapshots of the model state.

 .. list-table:: Command-line options controlling saving snapshots of the model state.
    :name: tab-snapshot-opts